jshaw86/distributed-systems-take-home/README.md

    Develop a backend service to enforce the following rate limiting policies:
    - Maximum of **30 requests per minute** globally.
    - Maximum of **5 requests per minute** per session ID.
+   The backend should return a `429 Too Many Requests` status code when these limits are exceeded.
+The client will backoff and retry if it receives a `429` response.

+> **Note:** The client has a hard max of 20 total user ids, consider this when architecting the state for your solution.

 2. **Scalability Consideration**
    Deploy a second backend instance and ensure the rate-limiting policies still hold.
 Update the `SERVERS` environment variable in `docker-compose.yaml` with multiple backend instances: